MohamadCS/PrologTranspiler/README.md

 -   If the last item is not followed by a seperator, then it is treated as a non-vanishing entry.

--   If the tuple is empty then its a vanishing entry regardless of its pair.
+-   If the tuple is empty then its a vanishing entry regardless of the following seperater.

--   If the tuple entry is a direct predicate call, then its acts like in regular predicates, that is, if it evalutes to true then the execution of the function continues, otherwise it stopps.
-Regardless of the result, the entry would always be vanishing.
+-   If the tuple entry is a direct predicate call then it has a special
+    behavior: if the predicate call evaluates to true, then the execution of function will continue as it its, otherwise it the function will fail(like in regular predicates).

+    Regardeless of the predicate call result, the predicate call's entry in the tuple is **always** vanishing.

 Tuples are compiled to the predicate `tuple(...)` when `...` are the non-vanishing entries of the tuple.